Table of Contents

 - Informed consent

 - Assessment of risks and benefits associated with the research process

 - Selection of subject

 The report was devised for a positive solution of problems associated with the research process for independent decisions.
 The report received criticism for its one-size-fits-all recommendations.
 The simple solution provided by this report for ethical issues in the research process don’t cater problems associated with ethnic, gender and cultural differences.
 It does not provide any guidance to prioritize the core principles of the report.

 The Declaration of Helsinki

 There was severe criticism at the Declaration of Helsinki as it had no legal regime.
 It is not enforceable by law and provides no guidance on how to rank pillars of ethics.
 It is an autonomous framework considered as a Western Ideal.
 It states informed consent as the best expression of autonomy.

 Pillars of Ethical Research

 The ethics of research and human experimentation is based on several pillars including:

 - Autonomy: It states that all patients should be treated equally without any differentiation.
 They should be provided necessary treatment that they need to cure their diseases and problems.

 - Beneficence: The doctors and researchers should aim at doing their best in the interest of people whether they are patients or society on the whole.
-The risk associated with the research process should be correlated with benefits associated with it for their social wellbeing.
+The risk associated with the research process should be correlated with the benefits associated with it for their social wellbeing.

-- Non-Maleficence: Any kind of bad acts and deeds should be avoided in any case in order to ensure safe treatment to patients.
+- Non-Maleficence: Any kind of bad acts and deeds should be avoided in any case in order to ensure the safe treatment to patients.
 In case human subjects feel at risk of death or injury during an experiment, they can quit at any moment.
 If risks in a research process become so evident that it may cause harm to human subjects, the researchers should immediately stop the process.

-- Justice: The doctors and researchers should do justice for the conduct of a research.
+- Justice: The doctors and researchers should do justice for the conduct of research.
 Any impediment like disease, gender, race, sexual orientation etc. to intervene between duties as a doctor or researcher should be avoided.